Kansas Supreme Court Cites Constitution To Protect ‘Inalienable Natural’ Abortion Rights

 “We are now asked: ‘Is this declaration of rights more than an idealized aspiration?” the decision continues.

 “And, if so, do the substantive rights include a woman’s right to make decisions about her body, including the decision whether to continue her pregnancy?
-We answer these questions, ‘Yes.’ ”
+We answer these questions, ‘Yes.'”

 Per The New York Times, the ruling paves the way for abortion rights activists to challenge various other restrictions on abortion that were implemented by the state’s Republican-controlled Legislature.